 Sir William Deane AC served as Australia’s 22nd Governor-General from 1996 to 2001, following 14 years as a judge of the High Court of Australia.
 In his five-year term as Head of State, he won wide-spread respect and affection for his leadership, particularly at times of national mourning such as the Port Arthur shooting and the Interlaken tragedy.
 He “combined compassion and spiritual and emotional clarity with intellectual vigour.”
 (Tony Stephens; “Sir William Deane – The things that matter.”
 Hodder 2002, p 2.)
 Sir William comments on “The Ultimate Test”.
 (Headline 51)

 Costa Englezos has lectured in business and accounting at RMIT School of Accounting and Law and at La Trobe University.
 He developed the Business Student Mentor Program, and created the SLAMS (Student Learning Advisor Mentor) program at RMIT University Faculty of Business.
-He is an active member of Edge Church, East Doncaster.
-He comments on “The Invitation”, and “The Sign of Jonah”.
-(Headlines 32 & 35)
+He comments on “The Invitation,” (Headline 32) and “The Sign of Jonah.”
+(Headline 35)

 David Enticott is currently the pastor of the Rosanna Baptist Church in Melbourne’s northeastern suburbs.
 He has previously worked at the Mitcham, Clarinda and Mordialloc Baptist churches and was the Dean of Students at Whitley College.
 David’s early Christian upbringing was at the Mentone Baptist Church.
 He enjoys writing and has had a number pieces published in the Melbourne Age and the Footy Almanac.
 In 2008 David completed a master’s thesis that examined the sermons of the Baptist preacher F.W.
 Boreham.
 David comments on Headline 20.